 So far, so good!

 Apparently, though, some time later, someone realised that giving the inheritance to the daughters didn’t completely solve the problem.
-Since a woman joined the tribe of the man she married, if one of the daughters married someone from another tribe, the land she inherited would be transferred to the tribe of her husband.
-Once again, it was the daughters of Zelophehad who were used as the example.
-This might suggest that they were the ones who first realised the complication.
+Since a woman joined the tribe of the man she married, any land she inherited would be transferred to her husband’s tribe – if she married someone from another tribe.
+Once again, Zelophehad’s daughters are used as the example, so perhaps they were the ones who first realised the complication.
 Whoever who realised the problem, though, it was the leaders of Zelophehad’s clan who approached Moses and the leaders.
 They described the problem and asked whether that was the intended result.
 Once again, God answered the question.
 He said that where women were to inherit land, they must marry within their tribe so that the land would not be transferred into another tribe.

 When the land was being allotted to the tribe of Manasseh, Zelophehad’s daughters received the land that their father would have been given if he had survived, and they all married sons of their father’s brothers.
 Simple and satisfactory.